Sunday, January 30, 2011

 A small boy - seven, maybe eight years old - leans on a pole next to the casting pool while his father rummages through shirts in a nearby booth.
 The boy watches a second man who is trying out a rod, working it hard, getting its feel, deciding if it’s what he needs.
 He's been there a while.

-From the crowd quietly steps a small, older gentleman, dressed in brown, bent slightly with age but with a youthful sparkle in his eye and a mischievous grin on his face.
+From the crowd quietly steps a tall, older gentleman, dressed in brown, bent slightly with age but with a youthful sparkle in his eye and a mischievous grin on his face.
 The older gent asks the caster if he might see the rod and, when it’s handed over, instead of casting it, turns and beckons to the youth.
 As the boy approaches, the elder kneels gently, and hands the rod to the child.

 The two spend the next ten minutes together and the boy gets a lesson he might never forget from a kind and gentle stranger.